-The Mineral Spring
+Bath Mineral Spring

-Unlike my Rockfort experience last January, this water waltzes downstream entirely unaltered.
+Unlike my Rockfort experience last January, Bath mineral spring’s water waltzes downstream entirely unaltered.
 There are areas where the water gets very hot, hot enough to feel slightly scalded but not hot enough to cause first degree burns if that makes sense.
 Without any transition at all, the next step you make could be very cold.
 Polar opposites.
 Steam billowed up from rock and man-made recesses trapped some of that hot water, allowing you or your masseur easy access to the soothing stuff.
 There were a few overhead bamboo and PVC pipes to make the hot water accessible as a shower and boy, did I make use of it!

 What perfected the setting were these tall bamboo plants which met overhead, filtering out excess sunlight to cast a virescent glow over everything.
 See what I mean?